Peter Inglis

 What I like to call my defining moment: In the summertime, right after graduating from art school where I studied Painting from direct observation, I worked a daytime job shingling rooftops.
 There was one rooftop in particular that caught my attention.
 I had to stop what I was doing and try to comprehend what I was seeing.
 I knew that it was something important and that I had to pay attention to.
 There were these intersecting lines throughout the surface that acted as the backbone to this massive structure, breaking the surface up into a beautiful display of peaks and valleys, lines and planes, catching the sunlight at different angles.
 I was fascinated by the clean form, perfect lines and flat planes.
 I tried to see its simplicity.
 After this moment I began to see more and more of this in my subjects, analyzing volume into lines and planes.

 This image has lingered in my brain for all these years and has increasingly appeared in my artwork.
 It's no surprise that I would eventually gravitate towards sculpture.
 My figurative sculptures appear to be taking on a more structural and architectural quality.
 By reducing the form down to a bare minimal of lines and planes seems to add more to the work.
 It brings out a primitive quality that I enjoy.
 I find myself seeking out this same quality in other artists' work.
-I look for inspiration in minimalist and post-minimalist sculptors such as Tony Smith, Joel Shapiro, Hans Steinbrenner and Richard Serra, who all share perfect lines and simplified form in their work.
+I look for inspiration in Inuit carvings and Native American Zuni fetish carvings for their primitive qualities.
+I also look at post-minimalist sculptors and land artists such as Tony Smith, Joel Shapiro, Hans Steinbrenner, Richard Serra and Michael Heizer, who all share perfect lines and simplified form in their work.